ssedd1123/run-by-run/runLog/README.md

 ONLY WORKS on machine with chrome installed.
 Does not work on RCAS unless you installed chrome manually there.
 I heard it's possible, but I haven't tried it.

-Run `pip install nltk prettytable selenium prompt_toolkit beautifulsoup4`
+Run `pip install nltk prettytable selenium prompt_toolkit beautifulsoup4 pyfiglet`

 ## Download shift log

-Run `python runLog.py -i badrun.list -o shiftLog.json -ho shiftLog.txt`
+Run `python shiftLog.py -i badrun.list -o shiftLog.json -ho shiftLog.txt`

 shiftLog.json is for computer to read and shiftLog.txt is for human to read.